tanevanwifferen/CodingGuidelines/Enums/Add new item to enum.md

 ```
 > Note the != here

-1. Check all usages of the
+1. Check all usages of the `Account` class (all classes that use `AccountType`), and see where new logic needs to be implemented

 # 2. Introduce new behaviour
 Example: to query the balance of the account, we query all Accounts for a person.
 However, we only want to see liquid funds, so we should add an introduction of a filter to only return Accounts where Type is `Credit` or `Debit`